Definition of Polysyndeton

 Example #3: I Know Why the Caged Bird Sings by Maya Angelou

 Maya Angelou, a popular female poet, is well known for her use of polysyndeton, which can seem excessive at times.
 This is what she has written in her story I Know Why the Caged Bird Sings.

 “Let the whitefolks have their money and power and segregation and sarcasm and big houses and schools and lawns like carpets, and books, and mostly–mostly–let them have their whiteness.”

 The continuity in the entire sentence is remarkable, and the rhythm is exhilarating.

 Example #4: Dombey and Son by Charles Dickens

 “There were frowzy fields, and cow-houses, and dunghills, and dustheaps, and ditches, and gardens, and summer-houses, and carpet-beating grounds, at the very door of the Railway.
 Little tumuli of oyster shells in the oyster season, and of lobster shells in the lobster season, and of broken crockery and faded cabbage leaves in all seasons, encroached upon its high places.”

 Charles Dickens is also well-known for his use of polysyndeton, as well as commas – often using both of these devices.
 You can see the effects in this passage taken from Dombey and Son.

 Function of Polysyndeton

 Polysyndeton performs several functions.
-Not only does it join words, phrases and clauses and thus brings continuity in a sentence, but it acts also as a stylistic device, brings rhythm to the text with the repetition of conjunctions in quick succession.
+Not only does it join words, phrases, and clauses, bringing continuity to a sentence, but it acts also as a stylistic device that brings rhythm to the text with the repetition of conjunctions in quick succession.
 It is also employed as a tool to lay emphasis to the ideas the conjunctions connect.